AtlanticR/bio.spacetime/README.md

 # bio.spacetime

-Package to help develop and/or use ecomod tools in order to assist with modelling and interpolations in space and time
+Package to help develop and/or use bio tools in order to assist with modelling and interpolations in space and time

 Installation: